A washing machine control panel

 3. Whites

-Using warm water and a high spin speed, the quick wash cycle is ideal for small loads of laundry when you’re in a pinch.
+Using warm water and a high spin speed, the Quick wash cycle is ideal for small loads of laundry when you’re in a pinch.
 Simply drop in two to three items for an accelerated wash and keep your clothes ready when you need them.

-5. Rinse and spin
+Rinse and Spin icon

-6. Drain and spin
+Drain and Spin icon

 7. Delicates